caas-team/caas-carbon-footprint/README.md

 In [Example folder](./examples) are use cases and ideas.

+## Presentations

+The [Presentation folder](./presentations) is used for presentation on conferences and meetups.

 ## Credits

 Life is for sharing.
 If you have an issue with the code or want to improve it, feel free to open an issue or an pull request.